 Mind you, this is not the first time that Detroit has made brave noises like that.
 Urban redevelopment in Detroit, and massive abuses of that process, go back about a half-century, but all these folks have to show for it is blight on a mind-boggling scale, massive abuse of eminent domain that victimized and dispersed the people who should have been enticed to stay put, and a bunch of redevelopment projects that didn’t redevelop the city, and even in the case of narrowly focused projects that used eminent domain to help specifically the likes of General Motors and Chrysler, could not keep them from going bankrupt.

 So keep an eye on this mess.
 Remember that the Lord works in mysterious ways, and something positive may yet come from it.
 But we aren’t holding our breath, and we suggest you don’t either.
+Word is that there was $300,000 spent alone in Narcan (branded naloxone to prevent opiate overdose) in the past month alone in Detroit.
+This is on top of the treatment options for opiate addicts that have cost the taxpayers hundreds of thousands more.
 And if you think us wrong, let’s see you sell whatever place you live in out here, and move to Detroit where real estate is real cheap; you can make a small fortune selling your California digs and buying a grand family home in Detroit free and clear.